Arrowsmith School: History and methodology

-At the conclusion of the audit Dawson and D'Souza noted that evidence for the program's efficacy is documented via testimonials from some of the students and their parents and in several research reports, although none have been published in peer-reviewed academic journals.
-In the authors' opinion:
+At the conclusion of the audit Dawson and D'Souza noted that the "evidence" for the program's efficacy is documented via testimonials from some of the students and their parents and in several research reports, although none have been published in peer-reviewed academic journals.
+In the authors' conclusion:

 The Arrowsmith programme claims to be founded on neuroscience research.
 This is true in the sense that Arrowsmith Young continually refers back to localisation of (dys)function as described by Luria when describing the development of her cognitive exercises.
 However, it is not the case that (present) neuroscience research actually supports the use of Arrowsmith's particular exercises to remediate learning disabilities.